danarchy85/artificer_ruby/README.md

 # python_pull.py

-This branch is specifically for a python script to copy new or modified files from a remote repository to a local repository.
+This branch is specifically for a python script which compares a remote repository to a local repository and copies over and new or modified files.

-The script depends on ArtificerRuby to generate configurations for authentication and repository groups, so run that first from the 'main' git branch, then return back to this branch.
+The script depends on ArtificerRuby to generate configurations for authentication and repository groups, so run that first from the 'main' git branch.

-Once those configurations exist, run `cd python && bash ./setup.sh` to create a virtualenv and pull in the needed pip dependencies.
+Checkout this 'python_script' branch again once those configurations exist, and then run `cd python && bash ./setup.sh` to create a virtualenv and pull in the needed pip dependencies.

-Then within the python directory run `source ./venv/bin/activate` and `python python_pull.py`, which will output its help info.
+Within the python directory run `source ./venv/bin/activate` and `python python_pull.py`, to output the script's help info.

-python_pull.py requires a repository group name be provided and it can also take a directory argument:
+python_pull.py requires a repository group name be provided and it can also take an optional directory argument:

     :~/github/artificer_ruby git:(python_script) $ cd ./python && bash ./setup.sh
+    :~/github/artificer_ruby/python git:(python_script) $ source ./venv/bin/activate
     (venv) :~/github/artificer_ruby/python $ python python_pull.py
     python_pull.py requires a repository group name.
 Ex: OL8_EPEL optionally, -d /dirname/ can be provided to sync that directory.